gaconkzk/goolair/README.md

 #

 This is a lair!
-It's really a lair!
-Sure it is.
+It really is a lair!
+I'm pretty sure it is.